Edmonton Military Moves

 What if my furniture arrives before I do?

-Answer: Please line up your dates accordingly.
+Please line up your dates accordingly.
 (Furniture should be dropped off at least one day after your closing date).
+I will remind you again.
 If your furniture arrives before you, it may go into short-term storage until you arrive, or it may stay on the moving truck, depending on what the moving company decides.
 Storage is no longer covered by Brookfield and you will need to pay out of pocket.
 You should discuss this potential with base traffic personnel.

 When do I register for my posting?